How Aboriginal Kids Learn best

 - Hoe to include CHIP activities

-To receive accreditation, you will need to complete the multiple-choice and practical assessment reflection questions for each unit, and utilise the recommended matched Crackerjack Education resources.
+Complete the multiple-choice and practical assessment reflection questions for each unit, and utilise the recommended matched Crackerjack Education resources.

 This module aims to support and inform participants in understanding of the following: